Tiny-Earth/DemoSite/site/src/intro.md

 - **Scientific Teaching** explains why change is needed and lays a foundation of evidence-based theories.
 - **Inclusive Learning** provides a deeper dive into theories and practices for equitable learning.
 - The modules on **Course Design, Learning Experiences, Summative Assessment,** and **Course Structure** turn theory into actionable practice.
-- **Scientific Teaching Revisited** offers suggestions for lifelong learning and iterative improvement as a scientific teacher.
+- The modules on **Scientific Teaching Revisited** and **Institutional Transformation** offer suggestions for lifelong learning and iterative improvement as a scientific teacher, as well as ideas to promote reform beyond your course.

 ## Summary of Scientific Teaching